Early Years (ages 3-6)

 * Only schools authorised by the IB Organisation can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme (DP), or the Career-related Programme (CP).
 Candidate status gives no guarantee that authorisation will be granted.

 In Early Years 1, children learn through hands-on experiences in a play-based, multi-sensory environment.
-We support their emotional and social well-being alongside their development, through exploring the world around us.
+We support their emotional and social well-being alongside their development, through exploring the world around them.

 In Early Years 2, we aim to support and reinforce a child's natural curiosity and wonder about the world and its inhabitants.
 Children will explore how we process and understand the world.